dewcservices/CyPDP-Functional-Programming-Features/fp_features.md

 <!--
 * A rather annoying bug
 * For bonus points - what happens if we swap those last two lines, and called "first:" after "last:" instead of before?
--->
+* Let's walk through it, and understand why I don't like it -->

 ---

-# **Fun**ctional Programming Paradigms
+# **Fun**ctional Programming Features

 By: Patrick `java.lang.IndexOutOfBoundsException`

 <!--
-* Hi, I'm Patrick java dot lang dot index out of bounds exception, and I'm here to put the fun back into functional programming paradigms
+* Hi, I'm Patrick java dot lang dot index out of bounds exception, and I'm here to put the fun back into functional programming
 * Actually, the fun was always there, I'm just pointing it out

 * Now this talk comes with a disclaimer.
 There are some really hardcore functional programming nerds out there